Bob Glidden: 1980s

-1990s
+1990searly 2000s

 Glidden won three events in 1990, one event in 1991, two events in 1992, and two events in 1993.
 He won his 85th and final national event at the Mopar Nationals in 1995, after missing most of the 1995 season due to open heart surgery during the off season.
 Glidden retired after two events in the 1997 season.
 He was dissatisfied with his sponsorship arrangement.
 After retiring, he worked on Ford's motor program for its Winston Cup program.
 He was the crew chief for numerous drivers following his retirement.
 He returned to the driver's seat for Steve Schmidt's team at the 1998 U.S. Nationals, but he failed to qualify for the event that he had won nine times previously.

 Awards

 He was inducted into the International Motorsports Hall of Fame in 2005.
-In 2001, a panel ranked him fourth in the National Hot Rod Association Top 50 Drivers, 1951-2000.
+In 2001, a panel ranked him fourth in the National Hot Rod Association Top 50 Drivers, 1951–2000.

 He was inducted into the Motorsports Hall of Fame of America in 1994.

 Personal life

-Bob Glidden married to Etta Glidden and the couple had sons Rusty and Billy.
+Glidden married Etta and the couple had sons Rusty and Billy.
 Etta was Bob's long-time crew chief and all three were part of his team.
 Members of the family have made numerous appearances on the Car Craft Magazine All-Star Drag Racing Team.
 Etta and their sons were named to the Team six times.
 Bob appeared on the team eleven times, including two times as Person of the Year and once as the Ollie Award winner for his career-long contributions to the sport.
 Glidden's son, Rusty, once raced against his father in a race in 1996, with the son beating the father.
+In the late 2000s Pro stock legend Bob Glidden joined Justin Humphreys racing team.